Permaculture gardeners look for plants that are multifunctional. These berry bushes can fix nitrogen in the soil while providing edible berries.

 Fruit Palatability: Fair

-What it lacks in palatability this shrub makes up for in nitrogen-rich biomass that will enrich the garden and improve disturbed soil.
+What it lacks in palatability this shrub makes up for in nitrogen-rich biomass that enriches soil.
 This multi-stemmed shrub grows to 6-12′ tall/wide and prefers dappled sun in open woods or in sunny thickets at the forest edge.

 Read more about buffalo berry here.